Robert Keyes

-Robert Keyes (1565 -1606) was a member of the group of provincial English Catholics who planned the failed Gunpowder Plot of 1605, a conspiracy to assassinate King James I by blowing up the House of Lords during the State Opening of Parliament on 5 November 1605.
+Robert Keyes (1565–1606) was a member of the group of provincial English Catholics who planned the failed Gunpowder Plot of 1605, a conspiracy to assassinate King James I by blowing up the House of Lords during the State Opening of Parliament on 5 November 1605.
 He was the sixth man to join the plot.

 Unlike several other conspirators Keyes was not a particularly wealthy man.
 He was trusted by Robert Catesby, the plot's author, with guarding the explosives stored at the latter's lodgings in London.
 When the plot was uncovered he fled the city, and was captured several days later in Warwickshire.
 He was tried with his co-conspirators, found guilty, and in January 1606 hanged, drawn and quartered.

 Life before 1604

-Born in about 1565, Robert Keyes was the son of the Protestant Rector of Staveley in North Derbyshire.
+Born in about 1565, Robert Keyes was the son of the Church of England Rector of Staveley in North Derbyshire.
 His mother was a daughter of Sir Robert Tyrwhitt of Kettleby, Lincolnshire, and related to the Catholic Babthorpes of Osgodby.
 Keyes' first cousin Elizabeth Tyrrwhitt was married to another member of the plot, Ambrose Rookwood.
 By 1604, Robert had converted to Catholicism.
 His wife Christina, a widow when he married her, was the governess for the children of Henry Mordaunt, 4th Baron Mordaunt, at Drayton, Northamptonshire and for this Keyes gained the use of horses and other amenities.